RedEchidnaUK/Simple-Toast/README.md

 PowerShell 7

 ## What functionality does the script support?
-Currently the following options are supported
+Currently the following options are supported:

 * Hero image
 * Logo override
 * Title
 * Message
+* Attribution Text
 * Single inline image
-* Attribution Text
-* A Protocol Button, e.g. a link to a website or file with optional custom text
+* A protocol Button, e.g. a link to a website or file, with optional custom button text
+* Custom snooze options, with optional header text and with optional custom pre-selection
+* A Snooze button, using default snooze or custom snooze options
 * A dismiss button

 ![Toast Image](./assets/exampleToast.png)